<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Tighten up

 If you have poor credit management systems (or none at all), you may find that even your best customers will sense it and start to default on payments.
-If you notice good payers slacking off, maybe it’s time to check your systems.
+They may start to ignore an agreed upon payment period, or they'll conveniently forget about your company's credit policy.
+In some cases, they may stop communicating with your company's credit manager, or ignore payment plans that you have in place.

 Administrative excuses are often used as a delay tactic to avoid making payments on time.
 Keep an eye on customers that often have “admin system difficulties.”
 It can also hint that your systems are not effective, and customers have noticed and are taking advantage.

 Also, look out for customers that always have a query or a complaint.
 These can be used to excuse late payment or extend credit terms at the expense of your business.
+If the average days sales outstanding value for an existing customer is quite low, then it may be time to perform a credit review or remind them of your credit policy.

 Streamline your systems